nikitavoloboev/data/books/books.md

 I keep a [Trello board](https://trello.com/b/MOrnm2aN) of books I am reading and want to read.
 And I keep a few bookshelves of books I liked on [Goodreads](https://www.goodreads.com/user/show/15768482-nikita-voloboev)

 Below are books I read or started reading.
 The books with links attached will lead to notes I made when reading the book.
-Books with 🌟 are my favourite.
+Books with 🌟 are my favorite.

 ### 2016
 - [Mind for Numbers](mind-for-numbers.md) - [Review](https://www.goodreads.com/review/show/1223423349)